bungle/lua-resty-tsort/README.md

 local sorted, err = graph:sort())

 -- Returns:
+-- sorted = nil
--- sorter = nil, err = "There is a circular dependency in the graph.
+--    err = "There is a circular dependency in the graph.
 It is not possible to derive a topological sort."
 ```

 ## License